vapoursynth/vapoursynth/doc/plugins/subtext.rst

 Subtext is a subtitle renderer that uses libass and ffmpeg.

-.. function::   TextFile(clip clip, string file[, string charset="UTF-8", float scale=1, int debuglevel=0, string fontdir="", float linespacing=0, int[] margins=[0, 0, 0, 0], float sar=0, bint blend=True, int matrix, string matrix_s, int transfer, string transfer_s, int primaries, string primaries_s])
+.. function::   TextFile(clip clip, string file[, string charset="UTF-8", float scale=1, int debuglevel=0, string fontdir="", float linespacing=0, int[] margins=[0, 0, 0, 0], float sar=0, string style="", bint blend=True, int matrix, string matrix_s, int transfer, string transfer_s, int primaries, string primaries_s])
    :module: sub

-   TextFile renders ASS subtitles.
+   TextFile renders text subtitles, such as ASS and SRT.

    TextFile has two modes of operation.
 With blend=True (the default), it returns *clip* with the subtitles burned in.
 With blend=False, it